ThibaultBee/StreamPack/docs/LiveAndRecordSimultaneously.md

 to do it:

 - With the dual endpoint/single-encoder: `DualEndpoint`
-- With the dual streamer/multi-encoder (not available yet).
+- With the dual streamer/multi-encoder: `DualStreamer`

 ## Dual endpoint